My Splendid Spoon Review

 Vegan Bone Broth with Shiitakes and Bok Choy

-Vegan bone broth?
-Wait, how does that work?
-I know that bone broth is the new magic food in the health world, thanks to its many nutrients and natural collagen content (which can be really helpful to your hair, skin, nails, and joints).
+I know that bone broth is the new miracle food in the health world, thanks to its many nutrients and natural collagen content.
 This vegan version is obviously not bone-derived, but it is built around shiitake mushrooms and bok choy.
 These two plants are packed with vitamins.
 More importantly, they lend to a taste that might not be meaty but is certainly rich in umami.
-I really liked this final soup for how hearty it tasted, despite it being relatively thin in consistency.
+I really liked how hearty this soup tasted, despite it being relatively thin in consistency.